1args/Monitorium/README.md

 - Command operation via RelayCommand, ObservableObject via INotifyPropertyChanged
 - DependencyInjection
 - Own navigation service
-- Slitting into separate styles
+- Splitting into separate styles

+The project contains an example of clean architecture through the use of modern, relevant solutions.